-The college embraces a digital approach to the management of care, with the Nourish Care system.
+Derwen College embraces a digital approach to the management of care, with the Nourish Care system.

-With the use of handheld devices staff can securely record and access care notes on the go, allowing for a more effective monitoring and visibility of information in real-time.
+With the use of handheld devices, staff can securely record and access care notes on the go, allowing for more effective monitoring and visibility of information in real-time.